On Lie-Bracket Averaging for a Class of Hybrid Dynamical Systems with Applications to Model-Free Control and Optimization: Motivational Example

-where $\eta_1,\eta_2>0$, $\mathbb{I}_{\mathcal{Q}_u}(\cdot)$ is the classic indicator function, the set of logic modes has been partitioned as $\mathcal{Q}=\mathcal{Q}_s\cup\mathcal{Q}_u$, with $\mathcal{Q}_s=\{3\}$ and $\mathcal{Q}_u=\{1,2\}$, and the sets $C_{z},D_{z}$ are given by
+where $\eta_1>0$, {$\eta_2\in[0,1)$}, $\mathbb{I}_{\mathcal{Q}_u}(\cdot)$ is the classic indicator function, the set of logic modes has been partitioned as $\mathcal{Q}=\mathcal{Q}_s\cup\mathcal{Q}_u$, with $\mathcal{Q}_s=\{3\}$ and $\mathcal{Q}_u=\{1,2\}$, and the sets $C_{z},D_{z}$ are given by

+\tcb{for some constants $N_\circ\geq 1$ and $T_\circ>0$.
+In this system, the states $z_2$ and $z_3$ can be seen as timers used to coordinate when the system jumps.}

-Every hybrid arc generated by the the hybrid automaton \eqref{hybridautomaton} satisfies the following two conditions for any two times $t_2>t_1$ that are in its domain:
+{In particular, every hybrid arc generated by the hybrid automaton \eqref{hybridautomaton} satisfies the following two properties for any two times $t_2>t_1$ that are in its domain \cite[Ex.
+2.15]{bookHDS},\cite[Lemma 7]{PoTe17Auto}:

-where $N_\sharp(t_1,t_2)$ is the total number of jumps during the time interval $(t_1,t_2)$, and $T_\sharp(t_1,t_2)=\int_{t_1}^{t_2}\mathcal{I}_{\mathcal{Q}_u}(z(t))\,dt$ is the total activation time, during flows of the system, of the modes in the set $\mathcal{Q}_u$, and during the same time interval $[t_1,t_2]$.
-Indeed, condition \eqref{ADT} induces an average dwell-time constraint on the number of switches of $z_1$, while condition \eqref{ATT} imposes an average activation time constraint on the amount of time that the system spends on the modes 1 and 2.
-The conditions are parameterized by the constants $\eta_1$ and $\eta_2$, respectively.
-Note that \eqref{ADT} immediately rules out Zeno behavior.
+where $N_\sharp(t_1,t_2)$ is the total number of jumps during the time interval $(t_1,t_2)$, and $T_\sharp(t_1,t_2)=\int_{t_1}^{t_2}\mathbb{I}_{\mathcal{Q}_u}(z_1(t))\,dt$ is the total activation time during $[t_1,t_2]$, and during flows of the system, of the modes in the set $\mathcal{Q}_u$. \tcb{In fact, condition \eqref{ADT} imposes an average dwell-time (ADT) constraint \cite{AverageDwellTime} on the switches of $z_1$, while condition \eqref{ATT} imposes an average activation time (AAT) constraint \cite{GuosongLiberzon} on the time spent in modes 1 and 2.} These conditions are parameterized by the tunable constants $\eta_1$ and $\eta_2$, respectively.
+Note that \eqref{ADT} immediately rules out Zeno behavior.} {By modeling the switching signals as solutions of the hybrid automaton \eqref{hybridautomaton}, we can study the closed-loop system without pre-specifying the switching times of $z_1$, {which are generally unknown.} Instead, we consider any possible solution $(\tilde{x},z)$ generated by the interconnection \eqref{eq:mot_example_org_sys_shifted}-\eqref{setsauxiliary001}.}

-While the HDS given by \eqref{eq:mot_example_org_sys_shifted}-\eqref{setsauxiliary001} has a periodic flow map with high-frequency oscillations, existing averaging tools in the literature \cite{TeelNesicAveraging,averaging_singularHDS} do not capture the stabilizing effect of the control law \eqref{controlawtoy}.
-This can be observed by introducing a new time scale $s=\frac{t}{\varepsilon}$, which leads to the following continuous-time dynamics (in the s-time scale):
+{While the $x_p$-dynamics in \eqref{eq:mot_example_org_sys_shifted} are periodic with high-frequency oscillations, existing averaging tools in the literature \cite{TeelNesicAveraging} do not capture the stabilizing effect of the control law \eqref{controlawtoy}.
+This can be observed by introducing a new time scale $s=\frac{t}{\varepsilon}$, which leads to the following dynamics (in the s-time scale):